petsc/petsc/src/docs/sphinx_docs/developers/documentation.rst

 Sphinx Documentation
 ====================

+`Sphinx <https://www.sphinx-doc.org/en/master/>`__ is a well-documented and widely-used set of Python-based tools for building documentation.
+Most content is written using `reStructuredText <https://docutils.sourceforge.io/rst.html>`__, a simple markup language.

 The Sphinx documentation is currently not integrated into the main docs build as described in :ref:`docs_build`.

 `ReadTheDocs <readthedocs.org>`__ generates the documentation at https://docs.petsc.org from the `PETSc Git repository <https://gitlab.com/petsc/petsc>`__.
+A version of the documentation can be built there, corresponding to any Git branch, which is useful if developing a large set of documentation changes.

 Building the Sphinx docs locally
 --------------------------------